 - Wear your heaviest items on the plane.

-- Get a light, 22″ suitcase that rolls in any direction.
+- Get a light, 22″ suitcase with charger that rolls in any direction.
 This is the big investment that will save so much time, money and angst along the way.
 It’s also the largest size that can be stored overhead, according to regulations.

 - Use a very cute, light and spacious purse as your shoulder bag, since this will double as a travel tote during your sightseeing days.